IzzeRodrigues/Gerenciamento/README.md

 - With the server open, simply run React by NPM RUN DEV in the terminal, and through a port (opened by a local host), upload the database to see the pages and features(db_gestao.sql available on the api folder).
 (recommend resolution: 16:9, Mobile)

+- You can see this project in the Vercel link deploy, but, only pages, front-end and so on.
+To see other features that depends on the database, you need to upload and sync with the database (db_gestao.sql)

 # What do I do?